Explore the Inspiration Markets – Open from 10:00 to 17:00!

 Language: English

-Africa Day 2023 will take place on Saturday 18 November from 10:00 am at Pakhuis de Zwijger, Piet Heinkade 179, Amsterdam.
+Afrikadag 2024 will take place on Saturday, November 16, starting at 10:00 am at Pakhuis de Zwijger, Piet Heinkade 179, Amsterdam.
 The accessibility of Pakhuis de Zwijger is good.
-It is about a 10-15 minute walk from Amsterdam Central Station, or reachable by car, bus and tram.
+It is about a 10-15 minute walk from Amsterdam Central Station, or accessible by car, bus and tram.